patilpankaj212/bot-helm-github-page-helm-repo/docker-compose/README.md

-This chart was created by Kompose
+Test chart for on-prem scanner.